FlavienVidal/sentiment-analysis-on-Amazon-reviews/README.md

 ![pos_neg_neut](pos_neg_neut.png)

 ## Difficulties
 It is possible to give a computer the ability to understand the overall emotion emanating from a body of text, but it needs to understand which are the most influential words in the text, which word should be priotarized, it should be able to understand the meaning of successions of words that can mean a whole different thing than taken apart.
 Also, it is very difficult for a computer to recognize sarcasm.
 Since the data is written by different customers, there may be various typos, nonstandard spellings, and other variations that may not be found in curated sets of published text.
 Comments must all be written in the same language (English in our case).
 The last difficulty concerns the dataset: it must contain as many negative, neutral and positive examples in order to train our model correctly.

 ## Dataset
 The dataset I will be using comes from Kaggle.com and is a sample of a larger dataset available through Datafiniti.
 It lists 34,660 consumer reviews of Amazon manufactured products including their ratings, reviews, names and more.

-Let’s first have a quick view of this dataset:
+Let’s first have a quick look at the top five rows of this dataset and get a description and distribution of the data:
 ```
                      id                                                                                     name       asins   brand                                                                       categories                                                                                                                                                                                                                 keys manufacturer              reviews.date     reviews.dateAdded                                   reviews.dateSeen reviews.didPurchase reviews.doRecommend  reviews.id  reviews.numHelpful  reviews.rating                                                                                                                                         reviews.sourceURLs                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           reviews.text                            reviews.title  reviews.userCity  reviews.userProvince reviews.username
 0  AVqkIhwDv8e3D1O-lebb  All-New Fire HD 8 Tablet, 8 HD Display, Wi-Fi, 16 GB - Includes Special Offers, Magenta  B01AHB9CN2  Amazon  Electronics,iPad & Tablets,All Tablets,Fire Tablets,Tablets,Computers & Tablets  841667104676,amazon/53004484,amazon/b01ahb9cn2,0841667104676,allnewfirehd8tablet8hddisplaywifi16gbincludesspecialoffersmagenta/5620406,allnewfirehd8tablet8hddisplaywifi16gbincludesspecialoffersmagenta/b01ahb9cn2       Amazon  2017-01-13T00:00:00.000Z  2017-07-03T23:33:15Z  2017-06-07T09:04:00.000Z,2017-04-30T00:45:00.000Z                 NaN                True         NaN                 0.0             5.0  http://reviews.bestbuy.com/3545/5620406/reviews.htm?format=embedded&page=200,http://reviews.bestbuy.com/3545/5620406/reviews.htm?format=embedded&page=166                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        This product so far has not disappointed.
 My children love to use it and I like the ability to monitor control what content they see with ease.
 Kindle               NaN                   NaN          Adapter